-The FTCE examinations measure your ability to demonstrate the mastery level of the knowledge and skills needed to be an effective beginning educator or educational leader pursuant to Chapter 1012 , Florida Statutes.
+The FTCE examinations measure your ability to demonstrate the mastery level of the knowledge and skills needed to be an effective beginning educator or educational leader.
 This subject area exam tests your readiness to teach English in grades 6-12.

 Two sections make up the English 6–12 subject area examination.
-There is an 80 question multiple-choice section and a written performance section that is comprised of 1 essay.
+Section one contains 72 multiple-choice questions, and section two contains one essay.

 First Attempt: $150 (full battery)